Systematic reviews and other evidence synthesis projects

 Equity Considerations

-Characteristics of research to take into account as part of an equitable approach for assessment make our the acronym PROGRESS(+).
-This acronym elements are:
+Characteristics of research to take into account as part of an equitable approach for assessment form the acronym PROGRESS(+).
+These elements are:

 *The PLUS(+) portion of PROGRESS takes into account other elements of life that serve as ethical considerations when discussing or writing about various health topics and impacts.